521314/py-faster-rcnn-with-new-dataset/README.md

 ln -s $VOCdevkit $YOUR/DATA/DIRECTORY/VOCdevkit

-(3) Prepare your own dataset: this is the most important step, and you should modify multiple files in side $Faster-RCNN-Root/lib
+#### Step 4: Prepare your own dataset

+This is the most important step, and you should modify multiple files in side $Faster-RCNN-Root/lib